ibm-cloud-docs/Registry/registry_images_.md

 ## Building Docker images to use them with your namespace
 {: #registry_images_creating}

-You can build a Docker image directly in {{site.data.keyword.Bluemix_notm}} or create your own Docker image on your local machine and upload (push) it to your namespace in {{site.data.keyword.registrylong_notm}}.
+You can build a Docker image directly in {{site.data.keyword.Bluemix_notm}} or create your own Docker image on your local computer and upload (push) it to your namespace in {{site.data.keyword.registrylong_notm}}.
 {:shortdesc}

 Before you begin: